-**Registrations are now open for the upcoming Summer 2018/19 Season with IC Basketball Club**
+**Registrations will soon be open for the Summer 2019/20 Season with IC Basketball Club**

 SEASON DATES & STRUCTURE